By Diane Spicer

 Not into the hiking nutrition angle?

-You'll be craving crunchy, salty and sweet food after a few days on the trail, and this is a great way to get it.
+You'll be craving crunchy, salty and sweet food after a few days on the trail, and trail mix is a great way to get it.

 Want some flavorful, toothsome and nutritiously dense cookies?